hku/portable-llama2/README.md

 This project loads the LLama2 model into the browser using wasm technology, achieving efficient inference computing on the web.  [demo online](https://hku.github.io/pages/portable-llama2/)

 screenshot:

 <img alt="screenshot" src="./client/assets/screenshot.jpg" height="auto">

+The default model is a mini version of llama2 with 15M parameters trained over 300M Chinese dialogs.

 ### Model Training